daniel-pape/datenanalyse-mit-spark/docker-image/README.md

 2. In the *Docker Quick Start Terminal* use `cd` to change to `<working-directory>/datenanalyse-mit-spark/docker-image` (here `<working-directory>` is the directory containing the clone of this repository).
 3. Run `docker build -t codecentric/zeppelin .` **Note:** This will take some time as the data are downloaded.
-Next run `docker run --net=host -p 8080:8080 -it codecentric/zeppelin`.
-The `--net` flag is used to allow internet access via the host.
-This is used in the notebook to download the Databrick CSV parsing dependency.
+4. Next run `docker run -p 8080:8080 -it codecentric/zeppelin`. *If Zeppelin complains while downloading the Databricks CSV dependency, try the `--net=host` flag.*
-4. Open [Link](http://192.168.99.100:8080/#/) in your browser to open the Zeppelin UI.
+5. Open [Link](http://192.168.99.100:8080/#/) in your browser to open the Zeppelin UI.
-5. In the Zeppelin UI use **Import Notebook** to upload the notebook from `<working-directory>/datenanalyse-mit-spark/docker-image/notebooks`.
+6. In the Zeppelin UI use **Import Notebook** to upload the notebook from `<working-directory>/datenanalyse-mit-spark/docker-image/notebooks`.

 To stop the container open a second Quick Start Terminal (the one open already contains logs from Zeppelin) and use `docker ps` to obtain the container id and then `docker stop <the container id>` to stop the container.
 Before this you might want to commit changes to the container, e.g. the uploaded